milanglacier/minuet-ai.el/README.md

 # Contributions

-As this package is part of GNU ELPA, significant contributions require a copyright assignment to the Free Software Foundation (FSF).
+Since this package is part of GNU ELPA, substantial contributions require a copyright assignment to the Free Software Foundation (FSF).

+However, minor contributions—such as small bug fixes or documentation improvements—are welcome even without copyright assignment.
+If you're unsure where to begin, feel free to open an issue for guidance.

 # Acknowledgement